MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Set the state for each Attack Surface Reduction (ASR) rule.

 After enabling this setting, you can set each rule to the following in the Options section: